ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - You can only take half of each item stack in someone's inventory.
 Single items can be taken.

-- You must leave any player you are robbing with at least one long gun(bows included) and one sidearm.
-Carrying more than one long arm and one side arm or two weapons of the same type opens you up to being robbed of all weapons.
+- You must leave any player you are robbing with at least one longarm (bows included) and one sidearm.

-- You can have one sidearm and one longarm, any more guns and it opens you up to being robbed of all weapons.
+- You can have one sidearm and one longarm protected, any more guns and it opens you up to being robbed of all weapons.
+Carrying more than two of the same weapon type opens you up to having all weapons being robbed.

+Examples:

-Example: Carrying a carcano and a Revolver and those guns can't be robbed.
-Carry a Carcano and two revolvers and all weapons can be robbed.
+ - Carry a Carcano and a Revolver and those guns can't be robbed.
+ - Carry a Carcano and two revolvers and all weapons can be robbed.
+ - Carry dual revolvers with no longarms, all weapons can be robbed.

 - Do not rob new starting players of their starter money.
 If you were robbed of your starting cash, open a ticket.